 Performance improvements offered by CDNs have shifted from "borderline excessive" to "absolutely critical" for the success of many (if not most) internet entities.
 Latency has a measurable impact on the bottom line - you're probably familiar with the Amazon study that equated 100ms in additional latency to a 1% loss in revenue.

 Depending on your business model (if you have one), an equally (or arguably more significant side effect) is the indirect impact latency has on SEO.
-Tools like Google's Lighthouse have brought excruciating visibility into how serving large uncached assets affects site ranking.
+Tools like Google's Lighthouse have increased visibility into how serving large uncached assets affects site ranking.
 The results can be brutal:

 By Google's standards, the performance of Hackersandslackers.com is God-awful.
-Unbeknownst to me, I'd likely been committing atrocities against Google's page rank algorithms for years prior to the availability of Lighthouse.
+Unbeknownst to me, I'd likely been committing atrocities against Google's page rank algorithms for years before the availability of Lighthouse.
 This is particularly unfortunate for a site where Google is the single traffic source.

 Given the topic of this post, it should come as no surprise that these shortcomings are almost always related to CDN issues: